Riverscapes/arcGNAT/Build-Network-Topology-Table.md

 **Output Stream Network Feature Class**

 A copy of the input stream network feature class, but with three new fields added: `IsHeadwater`, `ReachID`, and `IsBraided`.
-In addition, the output stream network feature class will have the same name as the input feature class, but with a timestamp appended to the name, with the format `YYYYDDMMhhmm`.
+In addition, the output stream network feature class will have the same name as the input feature class, but with a suffix appended to the file name, with the format `_runXX`.
 Can be a geodatabase feature class or shapefile.

 _______________________________________________________________
 ## Technical Background